-June in Taiwan is the beginning of summer.
+June is the beginning of summer in Taiwan.
 Temperatures and humidity soar to levels that you will either love or hate, depending on the person.
 Periods of intense sunlight are balanced with higher than average rainfall, often in the form of late afternoon downpours.

 Overall, June in Taipei and across Taiwan is a great time to enjoy the subtropical summer vibes before the crowds and typhoons of July and August hit.
 Learn about other great months for your trip in my guide to the best time to go to Taiwan, or see here for everything you need to know about traveling in Taiwan.

 2021 Note: At the time of writing, international tourists are not permitted to enter Taiwan.
 I will update this space if this changes in the months leading up to June 2021.

 - Visiting Taiwan in January

 - Visiting Taiwan in March

 - Visiting Taiwan in July